 - American Pipit

-Entrance to inlet has a number of wildlife or marine mammals where belugas feed on marine life, and ringed seals, harp seals or bearded seals patrol the shallows.
-Frequent migrating caribou, musk-ox, arctic hare or fox, and wolf can often be seen, including at times polar bear, or grizzly bear may be spotted.
-In rare occasion, tree line moose may be spotted migrating.
-During open water season, cargo vessels or barges sail, or anchor along the inlet from Chester to Baker, or back during sea-lift season.
+Channel to Inlet has wildlife or marine mammals where belugas feed on marine life, and ringed seals, harp seals, or bearded seals patrol the shallows.
+Frequent migrating caribou, muskox, arctic hare, fox, or wolves often seen, and at times polar bear may be spotted near floe edge or along coast, or grizzly migrating.
+In rare occasion, tree line moose may be spotted.
+The open water season, cargo vessels, or barges cross or anchor Chester channel, or Baker during sea-lift season.